1995parham-learning/1995parham-learning.github.io/src/content/docs/tools/argocd.md

 Sensor defines a set of event dependencies (inputs) and triggers (outputs).
 It listens to events on the event bus and acts as an event dependency manager to resolve and execute the triggers.

+### Trigger

+A Trigger is the resource/workload executed by the sensor once the event dependencies are resolved.